 If your skin is dry, flaky, or itchy, it’s probably more alkaline.
 Oily or acne-prone skin means it may be too acidic.
 Our post, Botanicals for Your Skin Type, is a great place to start for determining your skin’s natural state and products that can help!

-One of the best ways to keep your skin’s pH healthy is to wash less.
+One of the best ways to keep your skin’s pH healthy, especially for those with dry or sensitive, inflamed skin, is to wash less.
 Once in the evening to wash away the grime of the day is sufficient for most people.

 According to Dr. Zoe Draelos, Consulting Professor of Dermatology at Duke University,

 “Skin pH rises 1.1 points following washing with water alone, 1.2 points after washing with alkaline soap, and 0.9 points after washing with a synthetic detergent beauty bar”

 Research has shown that after cleaning the skin begins to repair the acid mantle naturally within 15 minutes.
 Depending on the person, within 1- 2 hours the acid mantle is restored.
 This can be hastened with the use of a toner or lotion with a mildly acidic toner or lotion.

 But washing multiple times a day means your acid mantle is spending more time recovering than it should be.